macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

   - Test file uploads and large data requests for size limitations.
   - Check if rate limiting is applied to all endpoints.
   - Ensure input/output size restrictions are enforced to prevent oversized data transmissions.
+- **Can Detection Be Automated?**: **Yes**
+  - Automated tools can simulate high-frequency requests to test rate limiting and excessive data requests (e.g., large file uploads).
+Tools like JMeter, Burp Suite, or custom scripts can stress-test APIs.

 ## 5. Broken Function Level Authorization